 From the very first moment you enter an unfamiliar room, its purpose should be instantly apparent.
-The décor should set the tone for the occupants spending time in the environment; the furniture and design should bring clarity to the space.
+The décor should set the tone for the occupants spending time in the environment; the furniture and indoor design should support inclusion, wellbeing and productivity.

 Educational areas can present a variety of design challenges.
 Some are easier to add splashes of inspiration to than others.
 A bright, uplifting art studio boasting generous high-ceilings and an abundance of natural light, is an easy image to visualise; yet creative spaces in schools more often than not receive an unfair share of the quota for innovative design.
 And whilst good design is obvious, the cliché dictates that great design, is in fact, transparent.